i-am-vaibhav/IntelliShare/README.md

 npm run dev
 ```

-The backend will run on http://localhost:5000
+The frontend will run on http://localhost:3000

 ### 6. **Available Scripts**